scikit-activeml/scikit-activeml/docs/target_semantics.rst

 Pre-fitted estimators
 ---------------------

-A pre-fitted ``estimator`` already published the target semantics of its own predictions, so ``SklearnClassifier`` reconciles the declared semantics with its learned classes by class identity before publishing any fitted attribute.
+A pre-fitted ``estimator`` already has learned target semantics.
+Before ``SklearnClassifier`` exposes any fitted attributes, it checks that the declared semantics are consistent with the estimator's learned classes by class identity.

-Declared ``classes`` may extend the learned vocabulary, and the additional classes then receive zero-filled probability columns in the declared order.
+Declared ``classes`` may extend the learned class vocabulary.
+Any additional classes then receive zero-filled probability columns in the declared order.
-They can neither reinterpret learned classes nor change the number of predicted outputs, so equally wide but disjoint vocabularies are rejected rather than silently relabeled.
+However, the declaration may neither reinterpret learned classes nor change the number of predicted outputs.
+Consequently, equally wide but disjoint class vocabularies are rejected instead of being silently relabeled.

 .. doctest::